Virginia House committee passes gun control measures

 “Our action today is for the families who have lost loved ones as a result of gun violence,” House Speaker Eileen Filler-Corn said.

-The measures will go to the full House for a vote, likely next week, before going to the Senate, which has already passed some gun-control bills of its own.
+The measures will go to the full House for a vote, likely next week, before going to the Senate, which has already

 The House committee passed seven out of eight gun bills that Northam has said were his priority.
 But it did not take up an assault weapon ban, which some Democrats said they don’t think can pass this year.
 The Senate has already killed off its version of the bill and some moderate Democratic senators said they won’t support the legislation, which would outlaw the popular AR-15-style rifles.